groue/GRMustache/Guides/filters.md

 Filters exceptions
 ------------------

-Should a filter be missing, or should the matching object not conform to the GRMustacheFilter protocol, GRMustache will raise an exception of name `GRMustacheFilterException`.
+Should a filter be missing, or should the matching object not conform to the GRMustacheFilter protocol, GRMustache will raise an exception of name `GRMustacheRenderingException`.

 The message describes the exact place where the error occur has occurred: